 If you pay attention to Uhura, you can tell she's just a little petulant about how Kirk isn't really taking anything seriously.

-Let's not forget the Enterprise escaping a black hole by riding a REALLY BIG EXPLOSION.
+And let's not forget the Enterprise escaping that black hole by riding a REALLY BIG EXPLOSION.
 Not even the all caps do that scene justice.

 Kirk falling through the atmosphere of Vulcan to catch Sulu.

 And shortly before that, Kirk and Sulu blasting away at the drill.
-This troper is fairly certain that, were he Mr. Abrams, he would have been unable to resist the temptation to put some rock music in that scene.
+You just want to put some rock music in that scene.
 Maybe The Who's "Won't Get Fooled Again".
 Yeah, the same bit the CSI: Miami intro uses.

 Also Chris Pine's performance as Kirk, in which he somehow manages to both radiate Kirk-ness from every pore while not copying Shatner's performance.
 And the chemistry of Pine and Quinto together absolutely makes the movie.